-- Do not allow fuel to enter the groundwater, the soil, or the sewage system.
+Do not allow fuel to enter the groundwater, the soil, or the sewage system.

-Use operating and auxiliary substances (such as fuel and lubricants) as specified in the Owner's Manual.
+Use fuels and auxiliary substances in accordance with the Owner's Manual and specification.

 3.3 Spare parts, accessories

 For the safety of your child, only use spare parts and accessory products that are approved and/or recommended by KTM and have them installed by an authorized KTM workshop.
 KTM accepts no liability for other products and any resulting damage or loss.